Definability of derivations in the reducts of differentially closed fields: Preliminaries

 The \textit{order} of $f$, denoted $\ord(f)$, is the biggest $n$ for which $\D^n(X)$ occurs in $f$.
-In this case the highest power of $\D^n(X)$ in $f$ is the \textit{degree} of $f$.
+In this case the highest power of $\D^n(X)$ in $f$ is the \textit{degree} of $f$, written $\deg(f)$.
 In the case of polynomials of several variables we will write $\ord_{X_i}(f)$ for the order of $f$ with respect to $X_i$.

 The theory $\DF_0$ has a model completion.
 It is called the theory of \textit{differentially closed fields} of characteristic zero.
 To axiomatise this theory we add the existential closedness axiom scheme: a differential field $(F;+,\cdot,0,1,D)$ is \textit{differentially closed} if for any non-constant differential polynomials $f(X)$ and $g(X)$ over $F$ with $\ord(g)<\ord(f)$ there exists $x\in F$ such that $f(x)=0$ and $g(x)\neq 0$.
 We let $\DCF_0$ denote the theory of differentially closed fields of characteristic $0$.
-In \cite{Pierce} D. Pierce and A. Pillay give a geometric axiomatisation of $\DCF_0$.
 It immediately follows from the definition that differentially closed fields are algebraically closed (in the field theoretic sense).
 Hence, the field of constants is algebraically closed as well.

 Suppose $K\subseteq F$ are two models of $\DF_0$.
 For an element $a\in F$ one defines the \textit{differential rank} (or \textit{dimension} or \textit{order}) of $a$ over $K$, denoted $\DR(a/K)$ (or $\dim(a/K)$ or $\ord(a/K)$), as the transcendence degree of $K\langle a\rangle$ over $K$.
 If it is finite, say $n$, then there is a differential polynomial $f(X)\in K\{X\}$ of order $n$ with $f(a)=0$.
-If $f$ is the simplest among such polynomials, then it is called \textit{the minimal polynomial} of $a$ over $K$.
+If $f$ is the \textit{simplest} among such polynomials, i.e. the pair $(\ord(f),\deg(f))$ is minimal with respect to the lexicographical order, then it is called \textit{the minimal polynomial} of $a$ over $K$.
 This polynomial must be irreducible.
 The elements $a,\D a,\ldots,\D^{n-1}a$ are algebraically independent, while $a,\D a,\ldots,\D^na$ are algebraically dependent over $K$.
 In this case $a$ is called \textit{differentially algebraic} over $K$, otherwise it is called \textit{differentially transcendental} over $K$.
 In the latter case $\DR(a/K)$ is defined to be $\omega$.

 Suppose $K\models \DF_0$ and $K\subseteq F$ is a differentially closed extension of $K$.
 Then for any element $a\in F$ the following inequality holds

 where $\U(a/K)$ stands for the $\U$-rank and $\MR(a/K)$ stands for the Morley rank of $a$ over $K$.
 Moreover, $a$ is differentially transcendental over $K$ if and only if $\U(a/K)=\MR(a/K)=\DR(a/K)=\omega$.
 In this case $a$ is called \textit{generic} over $K$ (if we omit $K$ then it means $a$ is generic over the empty set or, equivalently, over the prime differential subfield).